JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 12. Bottom frame will show Git: master as the local branch

-13. Put on GitHub:  VCS->Import into Version Control->Share Project on GitHub (allow default repository name) and (allow default for initial commit)
+13. Put on GitHub (MAKE SURE SELECTION IS AT THE PROJECT LEVEL IN INTELLIJ!!):  VCS->Import into Version Control->Share Project on GitHub (allow default repository name) and (allow default for initial commit)

 7. Select all "unversioned" files